QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 # KEYWORDS

-1. OPERATING SYSTEM(OS): An Operating system is system software that manages computer hardware and software resources and provides common services for computer programs. it act as an intermediary betweenusers and computer hardware
+1. **OPERATING SYSTEM(OS)**: An Operating system is system software that manages computer hardware and software resources and provides common services for computer programs. it act as an intermediary betweenusers and computer hardware

-2. BARE METAL: Bare metal refers to a computer system or servers that runs without a layer of abstraction such as a virtulization layer or operating system. in this context, "bare metal" means the hardware is directly utilized for a single application or workload, allowing  for maximum performance and control
+2. **BARE METAL**: Bare metal refers to a computer system or servers that runs without a layer of abstraction such as a virtulization layer or operating system. in this context, "bare metal" means the hardware is directly utilized for a single application or workload, allowing  for maximum performance and control

-3. LINUX KERNEL: The linux kernal is the core component of the linux operating system. it serves as the fundamental interface between a computer's hardware and its software.
+3. **LINUX KERNEL**: The linux kernal is the core component of the linux operating system. it serves as the fundamental interface between a computer's hardware and its software.
        Here are key aspects of the linux kernal:

    ~kernal functions: it manages hardware resources such as CPU,Memory, and peripheral devices.